-There will be a midterm exam on Friday, February 3.
-You will have 1.5 continuous hours to complete this exam, between 8am and midnight.
-There will also be a final exam on Friday, March 3.
-You will have 2 continuous hours to complete this exam, between 8am and midnight.
+There will be a midterm exam on Friday, February 9.
+You will have 1.5 hours to complete this exam, starting at 8:30 am.
+There will also be a final exam on Friday, March 8.
+You will have two continuous hours to complete this exam, starting at 8:30 am.
+The midterm and final exams will take place in assigned classrooms.
+Classroom allocations will be announced closer to the date.